EN | JP | Last sync: 2026-01-10

 normal = Normal(mean, std)

-x_t = normal.rsample() # Reparameterization trick
+x_t = normal.rsample() # Differentiable sampling

 action = torch.tanh(x_t)

-# Log probability (including tanh transformation correction)
+# Log probability with tanh correction

 log_prob = normal.log_prob(x_t)